Explore this Section

 Step 2: Find an employer – start researching!

-We suggest that you use Keele Careers Online to help you find some suitable companies, but you should also use your network of family, friends, colleagues, university tutors and previous employers to see what might be on offer.
+We suggest that you use Keele Careers Online (see below) to help you find some suitable companies, but you should also use your network of family, friends, colleagues, university tutors and previous employers to see what might be on offer.
 They may know of an opportunity or could at least give you the contact details for someone at the company.

 Useful links from Keele Careers Online: